 Incident Handling

-Managing security incidents in a hybrid cloud environment poses challenges due to the distributed nature of resources.
+Managing security incidents in a hybrid cloud environment poses challenges due to resource distribution.
 Identifying and responding to incidents across both private and public clouds requires a unified and efficient incident response strategy.
 This means teamwork and efficient collaboration.

-To overcome this challenge, you should determine clear-cut incident response strategies, including how these incidents are to be communicated, and see whether they are aligned with the service provider’s policies.
+To overcome this challenge, you should determine clear-cut incident response strategies, including how these incidents will be communicated, and see whether they align with the service provider’s policies.

 -